 Consulting engineers can help with any aspect of a development problem: feasibility studies, assistance in the resource consent process; design of structures; and supporting services (such as lighting or air conditioning); construction monitoring; testing and commissioning; and more.
 Consulting engineers will provide valuable advice for smaller projects (a driveway) to the larger (a highway bridge).
 Their advice is independent and professional.
 Some clients may only use a consulting engineer once in their lifetime but selecting the right consulting engineer is important.
 The success of the client's assets and investment depends on it.

 How Do I Select an Engineer?

-The QBS process involves selecting consultants based on: skills and qualifications of personnel, technical competence, reputation, experience on similar projects, capacity to undertake the project, understanding and commitment to the client's interests, professional affilications, and commitment to professional development.
+The QBS process involves selecting consultants based on: skills and qualifications of personnel, technical competence, reputation, experience on similar projects, capacity to undertake the project, understanding and commitment to the client's interests, professional affiliations, and commitment to professional development.
 Using QBS, the choice is made on these criteria and a fee is negotiated after the consultant has been selected.
-Although negotiations are entered into with the preffered consultant, if these are unsuccessful the second preference is then approached.
+Although negotiations are entered into with the preferred consultant, if these are unsuccessful the second preference is then approached.

 By avoiding price based selection, the consultant has flexibility to explore innovative avenues which result in optimal project performance.
 It often creates a situation where small initial savings can result in higher capital and life cycle costs later.